Pesto Pasta Salad

 1. Preheat the oven to 180°C (350°F).
 Grease a 20 x 20cm (8 x 8 inch) pan.
 Cream together the butter, sugar, egg and vanilla extract.

-2. Combine flour, baking powder, salt, cinnamon and ginger in a medium bowl.
+2. Combine flour, baking powder, salt and cinnamon in a medium bowl.
 In another bowl or jug, combine milk and cream.
 Add flour mixture to the butter in thirds, alternating with milk, starting and ending with flour.
 Pour batter into the pan.
 Top with a layer of strawberries, and then a layer of sliced rhubarb.

 3. To make the crumble topping, combine the sugar, brown sugar, flour, cinnamon and butter.
 Rub butter into the mixture with your fingertips until a crumble forms.
 Sprinkle evenly over the strawberry rhubarb layer.